gregoryyy/tagalyst/README.md

   - Background Worker `background.js`: `chrome://extensions` / (Extension tile) / "Inspect worker" --> new DT window
   - Popup script `popup.js`: Extensions popup / Inspect (right click on page) --> new DT window
   - Injected script `injected.js`: DT / Sources / Content scripts or top frame or page domain (when dynamically loaded)
+- Start the runtime contexts in a dedicated Chrome browser with the plugin running:
+  - "Launch Extension in Chrome" from VS Code via `launch.json`
+  - All contexts are visible or open as needed
+  - Debugging from withing VS Code

 # Appendix: Chrome Extension Structure